[LUM#23] Sarah, age 8: We talk about climate change at school—why?

 phenomenon.
 Some people hide this information because it challenges

 their habits, their way of life, or their power.
-It might seem hard
+It may seem hard

-to understand, but we’ve seen people claim to be climate scientists just to spread
+to understand, but we’ve seen people claiming to be climate scientists just to spread

 false scientific information!

-Ultimately, these changes will require numerous adjustments.
+Ultimately, these changes will require many adjustments.
 Some are

 easier to implement: building shade structures, insulating buildings,

-greening cities, preparing emergency kits, or adapting our
+greening cities, preparing emergency kits, or even adapting our

-which place a burden on part of the world’s population, in order to build climate
+which place a burden on part of the world’s population—in order to build climate justice

-justice.
-The challenge is to work together to find ways to transform these realities so we can
+.
+The challenge is to work together to find ways to transform these realities so that we can

 “live with” them and lead a good life for everyone.